 The following loan programs provide assistance to students who have additional financial need to cover the cost of attending college.
 The FAFSA must be completed to determine eligibility for the Federal Direct Student Loan.
 Students must complete the loan request by submitting a loan award acceptance form to the Financial Aid Office.
 The form is available on the Howard College website, or from the Financial Aid Office.
 To apply for summer loans, a student must complete a summer loan application by May 1.
 The student will need to complete entrance counseling and the master promissory note.
-A promissory note is a legally binding contract between the borrower of a Direct Loan, and the lender - the U.S. Department of Education.
+A promissory note, which are available on the student loans website, studentloans.gov is a legally binding contract between the borrower of a Direct Loan, and the lender - the U.S. Department of Education.
 It contains the terms and conditions of the loan and explains how and when it should be repaid.
 Before the student receives the loan funds, they must sign a promissory note electronically.
 Only one loan request will be processed per semester.
 The student must be simultaneously enrolled in at least 6 hours in order to receive the loan.
 Flex or mini courses may affect the loan eligibility.
 It is the student’s responsibility to complete exit counseling when dropping below 6 hours or when the student graduates.

 Federal Direct Student Loan – Subsidized and Unsubsidized

 These are low-interest loans available through the Federal Government.
 Students who demonstrate need may borrow through the subsidized loan program, where the Federal Government will pay the interest on the student’s loan while he or she is enrolled at least half-time.
 Those who do not qualify for the subsidized loan (in whole or part) may be considered for the unsubsidized loan; however, the student must pay interest that accrues on the loan during the entire period of the loan.